Build a real-time game leaderboard

 5. Publish the results as a Tinybird API Endpoint.

 Each time a leaderboard request is made, up-to-the-second results are returned for the leaderboard app to render.
-When embedded in the game, a leaderboard endpoint is requested when a game ends.
+When embedded in the game, a leaderboard API Endpoint is requested when a game ends.
 For this tutorial, the app will make requests on a specified interval and have a button for ad-hoc requests.

 Game events consist of three values: